VishnuGShephertz/App42Wear-Push-Notification/README.md

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 39 and 40.
-B. Replace your user-id by which you want to register your application for PushNotification at line number 36.
+B. Replace your user-id by which you want to register your application for PushNotification at line number 31.
 ```

-<b>GCM based Push Integration :</b><div style="clear:both"></div>
 6. Create a project and get your Project Number from [google developer console](https://cloud.google.com/console/project).
 It would be available in Overview section of your created project.<div style="clear:both"></div>
 7. Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.<div style="clear:both"></div>
 8. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>